Combat Bourgeois Culture by Building New Culture

 The entrenchment of capitalist hegemony throughout the world has led to the development of a reactionary and degenerate culture based on hedonism and glorification of everything disgusting about humanity.
 The proliferation of bourgeois culture holds back revolution as it degrades the ability of the working class to wage class struggle.
 Bourgeois culture creates the conditions required for the existence of bourgeois class alliances with privileged and comprador elements of the working class.
 Bourgeois culture provides the necessary social and psychological patterns for the capitalist class to maintain its dominance over the working class.

 Bourgeois culture elevates superficiality and stupidity, mindless decadence and debauchery, and blind obedience to authority.
-Drug abuse is glorified throughout capitalist propaganda.
+Drug abuse is glorified throughout bourgeois propaganda.
 Bourgeois culture promotes the idea that morality is irrelevant or obsolete and that people have no responsibility for their own actions other than obeying authority.
 It perpetuates a narrow, selfish mindset based on individualism and opportunism.

 Bourgeois culture celebrates everything that is evil about humanity while ridiculing and dismissing everything that is good.
 Bourgeois culture celebrates the bourgeois lifestyle which is based upon the exploitation and sacrifice of others.
 Bourgeois culture is essentially a culture that worships death, a culture of destruction.

 New Culture must be based on an entirely new set of values that embody a revolutionary communist mentality.
 Everyone must be held accountable for the values they promote through speech, music, writing, and other forms of media.
 New Culture does not tolerate oppression, exploitation, or social chauvinism.
 It does not tolerate the objectification and dehumanization of people, in media or elsewhere, and it does not tolerate victim-blaming.
-New Culture upholds self-determination, self-defense, and proletarian organization.
-New Culture does not tolerate the glorification of drugs, violence, or sexual depravity.
+It does not tolerate the glorification of drugs, violence, or sexual depravity.
 There is no place in New Culture for bourgeois degeneracy.
+New Culture upholds personal discipline and strength of character as important values.
+It upholds self-determination, self-defense, and proletarian organization.
+It reflects a responsible, egalitarian, proletarian mindset.
 New Culture upholds the principle of respect for humans and other biological life and does not have a liberal tolerance for violations of this principle.

 Unlike bourgeois culture, New Culture promotes a healthy, balanced lifestyle and good habits that help maintain the health and happiness of the individual.
 New Culture is based upon those ideas and actions that support the liberation of the working class and the protection and rehabilitation of the Earth’s ecosystems.
 Proper nutrition, exercise, study habits, and social activity are all essential aspects of New Culture, as they are all important for nurturing healthy, intelligent, and productive people that New Power needs to survive and expand.